rya-sge/access-denied/_posts/2022-08-06-solana-spl-token.md

 ### Install spl-token-cli

-As stated in the documentation: "The spl-token command-line utility can be used to experiment with SPL tokens."
+The spl-token command-line utility can be used to experiment with SPL tokens.

-You can find the documentation here : [https://spl.solana.com/token](https://spl.solana.com/token)
+You can find the documentation here: [https://spl.solana.com/token](https://spl.solana.com/token)

 - Install the cli tools